jinspark-lab/cdk-samples/eks-ingress/README.md

 How to install CDK8s?
  : [CNCF Doc](https://cdk8s.io/)

+If you are building your own k8s Python sample, you need to initialize cdk8s directory with command below : cdk8s init python-app

 ### Please Note

 This sample uses default VPC in "us-east-1".
 If you are going to deploy different region, you should fix the region & availability zone codes.